top of page

 Selling a house with a leased PV system can be a bit more difficult for the homeowner.
 The Zillow and Lawrence Berkeley National Laboratory studies examine properties where the solar system is owned, not leased.
 Although owning a solar array is a home improvement, solar leasing arrangements are different because homeowners actually rent equipment.
 This means that the new homeowner may be asked to take over the solar lease payments.

-The terms of solar leases vary by the installer, but some homeowners may need to buy themselves out of the contract if they cannot find a home buyer that will take over the lease contract.
+The terms of solar leases vary by the installer, but some homeowners may need to buy themselves out of the contract if they cannot find a home buyer who will take over the lease contract.
 In this case, this expense could eat into the potential profits of selling the home.
 To take over the solar lease, the new homeowner may need to meet credit requirements, and not all home shoppers will qualify.

 Renewable energy is growing in popularity partially because it’s a clean source of energy.